 If you require an affordable subwoofer that provides great bass, the Caliber BC112SA won’t disappoint.
 It isn’t going to win any bass competitions but it’s well-built and offers superior quality when compared to similar priced alternatives.

 How We Rated The Car Subwoofers

-Car subwoofers are a great addition to any vehicle and are available in a wide range of shapes or sizes.
-Depending upon the size of your car should reflect the size and power output of the subwoofer you decide to buy.
+Car subwoofers are a great addition to any vehicle and they are available in a wide range of shapes or sizes.
+Ideally, the size of your car should reflect the size and power output of the subwoofer you decide to buy.
 If you drive a small saloon or hatchback, the compact subwoofers are more than ideal and will easily provide door shaking bass.

 All of our recommendations are available in a wide range of subwoofer types and are suitable for all budgets.
 It’s important to note that not all of the subwoofers will come with wiring and you may need to purchase it separately.